 I could look at videos like those all day and not get tired of them.
 90s R&B music was a genre within a genre that mastered the art of storytelling through song.
 Point blank, it was just an epic time period for Rhythm and Blues.
 But it’s sad that R&B music since then hasn’t progressed, it’s just disappeared/dissolved into pop music.
 I’m not a musician but I am a fan of music that has substance, honesty, and credibility; traits that used to define this genre, but not anymore.
 I’m confused at how songs about love, happiness, and heartbreak got replaced with songs about drugs, superficiality, and having adult relations in the back seat of a car that you don’t own.

 Seriously, can someone explain the reasoning behind that?
 I can barely think of a handful of singers who’ve come out within the past 5 years that make music the way that artists back in the “good ole days” made music.
-But I don’t blame them, the medium has changed (another reason why I lost respect for the industry).
+But I don’t blame them, the medium has changed.
 I just wonder if that style of music will ever come back again?
-I miss seeing R&B music videos that told stories about men falling in love with women with natural body parts and women loving those men who had no money, flaws and all.

 Until next time…